-Houston employment lawyers Kalandra N. Wheeler, Robert J. Wiley, and Julie St. John represent Houston workers who have been discriminated against because of their disability.
+Houston employment lawyers Kalandra N. Wheeler and Robert J. Wiley represent Houston workers who have been discriminated against because of their disability.
 They have the experience to make sure that every avenue is pursued and no stone is left unturned.
 In short, when you have been discriminated against because of you have a disability you need an attorney that understands your situation and that will fight for you.

 Under both the Americans with Disability Act (“ADA”) and the Texas Labor Code discriminating against an employee because of a disability, or what the employer perceives to be a disability, is illegal.
 An employer cannot fire, demote, or affect an employee’s benefits because of a worker’s disability.